Saint Patrick's Cathedral, Karachi: Choir

-The choir was conducted at first in the 20s and 30s by Carlos Fernandes, who was replaced by C.M.
-Lobo until the early 70s when he was replaced by his nephew Vincent Lobo.
-The organists for the choir had been C.M.
-Lobo before he took over the position of director and then Leo DeSousa who was followed by Fr.
+The choir was conducted at first in the 1920s and 1930s by Carlos Fernandes, who was replaced by C. M. Lobo until the early 1970s when he was replaced by his nephew Vincent Lobo.
+The organists for the choir had been C. M. Lobo before he took over the position of director and then Leo DeSousa who was followed by Fr.
 Ronnie Colaco until the choir folded in May 1974.
 It was never replaced by a polyphonic choral group of its previous capability.

-In 2018 the parish has five choirs: the Seniors, Shamrock, Praise in Harmony, Cathedral choir and Urdu choir.
+In 2018 the parish had five choirs: the Seniors, Shamrock, Praise in Harmony, Cathedral choir and Urdu choir.